faassen/bowerstatic/doc/tutorial.rst

 ----------------

 To get started with BowerStatic you need a ``Bower`` instance.
-Typically you only have one globally installed ``Bower`` instance in your application, but you could have multiple ones.
+Typically you only have one global ``Bower`` instance in your application.

 You create it like this::